What Was the Year of Jubilee?

 - 2020 8 Jan

-In Scripture, we see the Israelites place an important emphasis on certain days of the week (Exodus 20:8-11), certain holidays and observances throughout the year, and even certain years.
+In Scripture, we see the Israelites emphasize certain days of the week (Exodus 20:8-11), certain holidays and observances throughout the year, and even certain years.

 This year was also dedicated to rest.